iterative/dvc.org/content/docs/command-reference/run.md

 # run

-Helper command to create or update <abbr>stages</abbr> in `dvc.yaml`.
+Helper command to create or update _stages_ in `dvc.yaml`.
 Requires a name and a command.

 ## Synopsis